Mid-Year Climbing Safety Standards Updates

 • Verified copies of certification must be provided prior to the activity.

-• A student may not act as a water safety supervisor if they are participating in the activity.
+• A student may not act as a Water Safety Supervisor if they are participating in the activity.

 Lifeguard Qualifications for Land-Based Trips